zhihanyang2022/normalizing-flows-pytorch/README.md

 My questions:

 - How did the authors evaluate the density at each point in Figure 3b without having access to the original `z0`?
 Really interesting conversation [here](https://groups.google.com/a/tensorflow.org/g/tfprobability/c/KouBOt9HQa8).
+I think (supported by this link) it can't be done unless we invert the normalizing flow.
+This could be done because the transformation is invertible but then the question is whether the inverse has a closed-form solution (probably no).
+I believe that finding a good way to invert the transformation is **critical** because this allows to find the probability of something under $q_K$, which is the entire point of having an invertible transformation (e.g., in GAN, we didn't have to do this).
 - Potential functions 2, 3 and 4 extend indefinitely?
 Did the authors set some cutoff value?

 Hyper-parameters: